 Capital gains are the profits an investor makes from the purchase price to the sale price of an asset.
 Capital gains taxes are triggered when an asset is sold (or in the case of qualified dividends, which is explained further in the next section).
 Any growth or loss before a sale is called an unrealized gain or loss, and is not taxed.

 At other times, an investor may sell “losing” assets at the same time they sell assets that have gained as a way to minimize their overall tax bill, by using a strategy called tax-loss harvesting.
-This strategy allows investors to “balance” any gains by deliberately selling profits at a loss, which, according to IRS rules, can be carried over through subsequent tax years.
+This strategy allows investors to “balance” any gains by selling profits at a loss, which, according to IRS rules, may be carried over through subsequent tax years.

 There are two types of capital gains, depending on how long you have held an asset: